Sunday, August 28, 2011

 We clean our laundry room closet and purge our garage of some unwanted items.

-While we wait with hope for a glimmer of electric to return.
+while we wait with hope for a glimmer of our electric to return and restore us to the life we know

-The day after the storm becomes sunny and exceptionally beautiful
+The day after the storm it is sunny and exceptionally beautiful

 Our grass is greener than it has been all summer